mdabbah/COOD_benchmarking/README.md

 1. A download link to our filtered subset of ImageNet-21k used for benchmarking in the paper.
 This will save users the need to download the entire ImageNet-21k first.

-2. Including \ excluding “biologically different” classes (viceroy butterflies vs. monarch butterflies etc.) and inanimate objects defined to be used differently (ping pong balls vs. cue balls etc.).
+2. Including \ excluding “biologically distinct” classes (viceroy butterflies vs. monarch butterflies etc.) and “visually ambiguous objects” (ping pong balls vs. cue balls etc.).
 More information about this is provided in Section 4 of the paper.